Projective deformations of weakly orderable hyperbolic Coxeter orbifolds: Real projective structures near the hyperbolic structure

 \section{Real projective structures near the hyperbolic structure}

 We will obtain the information of real projective structures near the hyperbolic structure in terms of Zariski tangent spaces.

-Recall in the previous section that real projective structures in the deformation space of $\hP$ correspond to solutions to Vinberg's equations.
+Recall in the previous section that real projective structures in the deformation space of a compact Coxeter orbifold $\hP$ correspond to solutions to Vinberg's equations.
 In Section \ref{subs:TangentSpace} we study the Zariski tangent space to this solution space.
-In Section \ref{subs:HyperbolicEquations} we describe the space of hyperbolic structures of $\hP$ in terms of polynomial equations, which are called hyperbolic equations, and in Section \ref{subs:TangentToHyperbolic} we study the Zariski tangent space to the solution space of the hyperbolic equations.
-In Section \ref{subs:MainLemma} we compare these two Zariski tangent spaces and combine this observation with the weak orderability of $\hP$ to prove Lemma \ref{lem:ranksum} computing the rank of the differentials of polynomials from Vinberg's equation.
-Finally, in Section \ref{subs:Proof}, we prove the main result Theorem \ref{thm:main1} using Proposition \ref{prop:ident} computing the rank of the differential of polynomials of the hyperbolic equation and Lemma \ref{lem:ranksum}.
+In Section \ref{subs:HyperbolicEquations} we describe the space of hyperbolic structures of $\hP$ in terms of polynomial equations, forming so-called hyperbolic equations.
+In Section \ref{subs:TangentToHyperbolic} we study the Zariski tangent space to the solution space of the hyperbolic equations.
+We compute the rank of the differential of the polynomial map from the hyperbolic equation in Proposition \ref{prop:ident}.
+In Section \ref{subs:MainLemma} we compare these two Zariski tangent spaces and combine this observation with the weak orderability of $\hP$ to prove Lemma \ref{lem:ranksum}, computing the rank of the differential of the polynomial map from Vinberg's equation.
+Finally, in Section \ref{subs:Proof}, we prove the main result Theorem \ref{thm:main1}.